UKGovLD/URI-patterns-core/URI Patterns v0.4.md

 There are a number of facets which it is tempting to include within the structure of a URI that should be avoided, because they may give rise to more frequent change or attract pressure to relocate reference items and associated reference data in URI space.

-* **Publishing Organisation**
-Coarse grain and fine grain organisational change can lead to changes in publishing responsibility for URI Sets and  Datasets.
+* **Publishing Organisation**<br /> Coarse grain and fine grain organisational change can lead to changes in publishing responsibility for URI Sets and  Datasets.
 Some changes are more cosmetic (renaming), others are more structural.
-Structural changes may result in both division and mergers of work-groups with associated transfers of publishing responsibilities for data.
+Structural changes may result in both division and mergers of work-groups with associated transfers of publishing responsibilities for data.<br /><br />
 Current responsibility for a publication is best indicated through the use of explicit metadata about a collection or indeed individual items within a collection.

-* **Brand, Product or Marketing names**
-In the commercial sector considerable financial value can accrue to brand - resulting in (some) brand identities becoming long-lived and an object of trust.
+* **Brand, Product or Marketing names**<br />In the commercial sector considerable financial value can accrue to brand - resulting in (some) brand identities becoming long-lived and an object of trust.
 This effect can occur in the public-sector too, but there is less of a financial incentive toward persistence with respect to brand, product or marketing names.
 The purpose (function or duty) a publication serves is likely to persist longer than the colloquial name of the dataset or collection (or indeed the name of organisation publishes it).

-* **Status or Disposition
-**The status of a URI Set, Dataset or Vocabulary or the disposition of an organisation towards it may change during its lifetime.
+* **Status or Disposition**<br />The status of a URI Set, Dataset or Vocabulary or the disposition of an organisation towards it may change during its lifetime.
 For example a URI Set or Vocabulary may initially be regarded as being in-draft or might be approved for experimental use.
 However, once it has matured its status may change or an organisation may adopt it for more widespread use.
 Status or organisational disposition indications are best made using metadata.
-Embedding such indications in identifiers should be avoided.

-`[Editorial Discussion: I’m trying to figure whether data product names are good/bad as collection names.
+Embedding such indications in identifiers should be avoided.<br /><br />`[Editorial Discussion: I’m trying to figure whether data product names are good/bad as collection names.
 Where there is considerable brand capital (trust) in a ‘brand’ name there is unlikely to be pressure to change it, conversely a failed name/brand is more likely to get attention and be rebranded - the main message here is to avoid ephemeral facets in URI - better infact to have totally opaque facets - but that’s pretty people unfriendly. eg. Land Registry have recently renamed their Price Paid Information (PPI) to Price Paid Data (PPD) maybe for obvious contemporary reasons.]]`

 * `[Ed: There must be more facets but I’m coming up short]`

 ## Managing Changes in URI Space

 Whilst the previous section emphasises the importance of persistent identifiers in public sector URI spaces, the reality is that ‘permanent’ (as in forever) is at best only achievable as a succession of commitments to bounded periods of ‘persistence’.
-In the long-long term, change is inevitable, and some URI Sets, Datasets or vocabularies, will need to be relocated in [URI Spac](#bookmark=id.ighdlypmxthp)[e](#bookmark=id.ighdlypmxthp), or retired.
+In the long-long term, change is inevitable, and some URI Sets, Datasets or vocabularies, will need to be relocated in [URI Space](#bookmark=id.ighdlypmxthp), or retired.
 The status and intended permanence of URI Sets, Datasets and their supporting vocabularies is best expressed as metadata associated with the corresponding URI Set, Dataset or vocabulary.

 In order to enable some eventual retirement of a URI Set, Dataset or Vocabulary, associated metadata SHOULD indicate the status of the corresponding publication and some explicit indication the longevity of both the publication and its URIs.
 Ideally this should establish a cycle of renewal such that the withdrawal or transition to a new location is indicated through metadata well in advance of either occurrence.
 This may involve the use of metadata to indicate:

 * the extent of the period over which the URI are assured of a response
 * the extend of the period for which the ‘old’ URI will continue to be served, but with a deprecated status (in metadata)
 * the extent of the period for which ‘old’ URI will respond with 301/302/307 redirections and ‘new’ URI.
 * when the ‘old’ URI will cease to respond at all.

 **`[Note to Alex/@UKGovLD: Separate guidance needs to be developed along with *concrete* vocabulary recommendations.**]`